-TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING 1.
-Date the written request is received by victim: 2.
+TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

+1. Date the written request is received by victim: 2.
 Name of victim: 3.
-Your name (if different from victims): 4.
+Your name (if different from victim's): 4.
 Name(s) of other family member(s) listed on the lease: 5.
 Residence of victim: 6.
 Name of the accused perpetrator (if known and can be safely disclosed): 7.
 Relationship of the accused perpetrator to the victim: 8.
 Date(s) and times(s) of incident(s) (if known): 10.
-Location of incident(s): In your own words, briefly describe the incident(s): violence, dating violence, sexual assault, or stalking.
+Location of incident(s): In your own words, briefly describe the incident(s):

+This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
 I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
-Signed on (Date) Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
-This includes the time for collecting, reviewing, and reporting the data.
-The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
-The information is subject to the confidentiality requirements of VAWA.
-This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of